Wolfgang Preiss: Biography

 In 1954, he returned to film acting, appearing in Alfred Weidenmann's Canaris.
 The following year, Preiss played the lead role of Claus von Stauffenberg in Falk Harnack's film The Plot to Assassinate Hitler, which dramatised the 20 July plot.
 This role brought Preiss to popular attention and also the 1956 Federal Film Award.

-From then on, Preiss was largely typecast in the role of the upright and obligation-conscious German officer to the other A-list actor playing the fanatic (i.e. Paul Scofield in The Train), a part he played in many films, later reprising it in numerous international productions, predominantly in Italy and the USA, while occasionally playing a more typically cynical or brutal Nazi officer.
+From then on, Preiss was largely typecast in the role of the upright and conscientious German officer against the other actor playing the fanatic (i.e. Paul Scofield in The Train), a part he played in many films, later reprising it in numerous international productions, predominantly in Italy and the USA, while occasionally playing a more typically cynical or brutal Nazi officer.